AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 Extensions:

 * 3a.
-No index or tag was provided.
+There is missing index or tag.

     * 3a1.
 FoodTrail shows an error message, instructing the user to provide an index and tag.